 Every ACA plan has to provide 10 “essential health benefits,” including things like coverage of preexisting conditions, preventive care and prescription drugs.

 How Much Does Marketplace Health Insurance Cost in New Hampshire?

 Different levels of cost-sharing between you and your insurance carrier are used to structure the individual plans that are available on and off the Marketplace.
 These are called “metal” tiers of gold, silver and bronze, where the more valuable the “metal,” the more coverage you get.

-The average cost of premiums for New Hampshire Marketplace plans all fell from 2018 to 2020.
-Bronze plans fell by over 22%, silver by 15% and gold by 13%.
+The average cost of premiums for New Hampshire Marketplace plans all fell from 2018 to 2021.
 Here are the average monthly costs for a 40-year-old New Hampshire resident for bronze, silver and gold plans sold through the state’s Marketplace:7

 Which Companies Offer Individual Health Insurance Plans in New Hampshire?

 For 2022, three health insurance companies sell individual policies to New Hampshire residents through healthcare.gov:9